-Google Cloud TCP Proxy Load Balancing allows you to use a single IP address for all users worldwide.
+TCP Proxy Load Balancing lets you use a single IP address for all users worldwide.
 The TCP proxy load balancer automatically routes traffic to the backends that are closest to the user.

-In this example, the connections for traffic from users in Iowa and Boston are
+In this example, the connections for traffic from users in Seoul and Boston are

 terminated at the load balancing layer.
 These connections are